sclauguico/order-summary-component/README.md

 ### Continued development

-For future development, I plan on working practcing more basic HTML and CSS while integrating my new knowledge on CSS Flexbox and Grid
+For future development, I plan on practicing more basic HTML and CSS while integrating my new knowledge on CSS Flexbox and Grid

 ## Author